Naked gunman kills 3 in shooting at waffle restaurant in Nashville

 A man who was naked but for a green jacket shot and killed three people and wounded four others at a Waffle House restaurant near Nashville, Tennessee early Sunday, police said.

-The gunman was armed with what was described as an AR-15 style assualt rifle walked into the restaurant in Antioch, in suburban Nashville, shortly before 3:30 a.m.
+The gunman was armed with what was described as an AR-15 style assault rifle walked into the restaurant in Antioch, in suburban Nashville, shortly before 3:30 a.m.
 (0830 GMT).

 The man "opened fire," on the patrons, the Metro Nashville Police said in a statement on Twitter.